usdoj-crt/beta-ada/_pages/_topics/title-ii.md

 The ADA also includes specific requirements for state/local governments.
 For example, if you are part of a state/local government you must:
 - Communicate with people with disabilities as effectively as you communicate with others.
 - Make reasonable modifications to policies, practices, and procedures where needed to make sure that a person with a disability can access the state/local government’s programs, services, or activities.
-- Allow [service animals](https://beta.ada.gov/topics/service-animals/) to be with their person even if you have a no pets policy.
+- Allow [service animals]( {{'/topics/service-animals'| relative_url}}) to be with their person even if you have a no pets policy.
-- Provide program access by ensuring that individuals with disabilities are not excluded from programs because existing buildings or facilities are inaccessible to them.
+- Provide <em>program access</em> by ensuring that individuals with disabilities are not excluded from programs because existing buildings or facilities are inaccessible to them.
 - Follow specific standards for physical accessibility when building or altering a building or facility.
 - Follow specific requirements for ticket sales and testing accommodations.